compulim/message-port-rpc/README.md

 ## API

-The following is simplified view of the API.
+The following is simplified version of the API.
 Please refer to our published typings for the full version.

 ```ts
 function messagePortRPC<T extends (...args: any[]) => Promise<unknown>>(